SPECIALTY CLAIMS AVOIDANCE

 WHAT'S THE SOLUTION?

-PBMs, like CVS, recommend Copay Optimization, Embedded Disease Management and Medical Specialty Management.
-Mercer suggests a similar approach to controlling specialty costs.
+Some PBMs recommend Copay Optimization, Embedded Disease Management and Medical Specialty Management.
+Other consultants suggest a similar approach to controlling specialty costs.

-The Important thing to note is that this cost is being generated by less than 3% of the covered population.
-We offer a fairly simple solution. it works with these small number of patients, which means no disruption for 97% of your population.
+The important thing to note is that this cost is being generated by less than 3% of the covered population.
+We offer a fairly simple solution.
+It works with these small number of patients, which means no disruption for 97% of your population.
 These programs can be implemented off-renewal cycle and produce almost immediate savings.
-In addition, eligible patients pay no deductible or Copay and the Plan saves up to 60% off the retail Plan cost.
+Eligible patients pay no deductible or copay and the plan saves 40-60% off the retail cost.

 PRICE INFLATION